 Bonnet Creek Resort

 A collection of hotels on a patch of land Walt Disney failed to buy.
 Access to the resort is via Walt Disney World.
-Guests do not have access to Extra Magic Hours or other Walt Disney World Resort benefits.
+Some of these resorts now have access to Extra Magic Hours or other Walt Disney World Resort benefits.

 Walt Disney World Resorts The Future

-Nothing ever keeps still at Walt Disney World and both Caribbean Beach Resort and Coronado Springs Resort are currently in the last stages of major renovations.
-In addition, many resorts will have pool closures and room refurbishment throughout the year.
+Nothing ever keeps still at Walt Disney World, and several resorts will have pool closures and room refurbishment throughout the year.

-There are 3 new Walt Disney World Resorts that have been announced.
-Each resort are in different stages of construction:
+There are 2 new Walt Disney World Resorts that are currently under construction:

-- A new nature-themed resort was announced in October 2018 on the site of the former River Country.
+- Reflections – A Disney Lakeside Lodge is a new nature-themed resort, announced in October 2018, on the site of the former River Country.
 The hotel will include over 900 rooms and Disney Vacation Club villas across a unique variety of accommodation types.
-The resort is scheduled to open in 2022 and no name for the resort has yet been announced.
+The resort is scheduled to open in 2022.

 Learn More about Walt Disney World